Judge nixes no-prison deal in 2018 limo crash that killed 20

 The agreement had called for Hussain to plead guilty only to the homicide counts, resulting five years of probation and 1,000 hours of community service.
 Lawyers for both sides said last year the plea agreement assured a resolution in a case that would have faced an uncertain outcome if presented to a jury.

+Seventeen family members and friends were killed, along with the driver and two bystanders outside the store.

+On Wednesday, Lynch said Hussain’s actions show he knew the risk of putting the limousine on the road the day of the crash, and letting him plead only to the criminally negligent homicide counts does not reflect that.

-Lynch noted that a state Department of Transportation out-of-service sticker had been placed on the limousine a month before the crash.
-State police recovered the sticker from Hussain’s car after his arrest.
-Prosecutors have argued that Hussain took the sticker off the limo’s windshield so that he could use it for more jobs.
+Lynch specifically referenced a state Department of Transportation out-of-service sticker had been placed on the limousine a month before the crash.
+State Police recovered the sticker from Hussain’s car after his arrest.
+Prosecutors have argued Hussain took the sticker off the limo’s windshield so that he could rent it for more jobs.

-To the judge, Hussain’s actions showed he knew the risk of putting the limousine on the road the day of the crash, and a guilty plea to only criminally negligent homicide does not reflect that.
-Lynch called the deal “completely disingenuous and unacceptable to this court.”

 Lynch gave Hussain’s lawyers the choice of accepting a sentence of 1 1/3 to four years in prison or withdrawing his guilty plea.
 They chose the latter.